terraform-google-modules/terraform-example-foundation/README.md

 # terraform-example-foundation
 This is an example repo showing how the CFT terraform modules can be composed to build a secure GCP foundation.
 The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults you can customize to meet your own requirements.
-Currently, the code is built heavily around Cloud Build to allow teams to quickly get started without needing to deploy a CI/CD tool, although it is worth noting the code can easily be executed by your preferred tool.
+Currently, the code leverages Google Cloud Build for deployment of the Terraform from steps 2 onward.
+Cloud Build has been chosen to allow teams to quickly get started without needing to deploy a CI/CD tool, although it is worth noting the code can easily be executed by your preferred tool.

 ## Overview
-The repo contains several distinct terraform projects which are layered on top of each other, running in the following order.
+This repo contains several distinct terraform projects each within their own directory that must be applied seperately, but in sequence.
+Each of these Terraform prjects are to be layered on top of each other, running in the following order.

 ### 1. [bootstrap](./0-bootstrap/README.md)

-This stage is executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT) including projects, service accounts and a terraform state bucket.
+This stage executes the [CFT Bootstrap module](https://github.com/terraform-google-modules/terraform-google-bootstrap) which bootstraps an existing GCP organization, creating all the required GCP resources & permissions to start using the Cloud Foundation Toolkit (CFT).
+This includes; projects, service accounts and a terraform state bucket.
 After executing this step, you will have the following structure:

 ```
 example-organization/